llvm/llvm-project/clang/docs/LanguageExtensions.rst

 **Description**

 ``__builtin_verbose_trap`` is lowered to the ` ``llvm.trap`` <https://llvm.org/docs/LangRef.html#llvm-trap-intrinsic>`_ builtin.
-Additionally, clang emits debug metadata that represents an artificial inline frame whose name encodes the string passed to the builtin, prefixed by a "magic" prefix.
+Additionally, clang emits debugging information that represents an artificial inline frame whose name encodes the string passed to the builtin, prefixed by a "magic" prefix.

 For example, consider the following code: